christopher-altman/autodidactic-qml/README.md

 KT-2 is a warning label: **proxy recovery can be a misleading indicator**.

-When a system can satisfy strong local constraints yet remain functionally "wrong," it creates the possibility of **functional aliases**: parameter states that look locally correct (by common probes) but implement a different program globally.
+When a system can satisfy strong local constraints yet remain functionally “wrong,” it creates the possibility of **functional aliases**: parameter states that look locally correct (by common probes) but implement a different program globally.

 ### Why 1-Step Matters